sjelms/readwise-md-cleanup/README.md

 ✅ Make a copy of your markdown file or use git to track file changes.

+### 🟥 Problem: Obsidian callouts or metadata formatting breaks after cleanup

+✅ The script now skips any line starting with `>` and other special characters to preserve Obsidian callouts and metadata.
+If you're seeing issues, make sure you're running the latest version.

-For enhancements or bug reports, please open an issue in the GitHub repository. [https://github.com/sjelms/*](https://github.com/sjelms/*)
+For enhancements or bug reports, please open an issue in the GitHub repository. [https://github.com/sjelms/readwise-md-cleanup](https://github.com/sjelms/readwise-md-cleanup)